Consensys/doc.quorum-key-manager/docs/HowTo/Authenticate/OIDC.md

 description: How to authenticate QKM with OpenID Connect and JWTs.
 ---

-# Authenticate with JSON Web Tokens
+# Authenticate with OpenID Connect

 You can [authenticate](../../Concepts/Authentication.md#authentication) incoming Quorum Key Manager (QKM) requests with the [OpenID Connect (OIDC)](https://openid.net/connect/) standard using [JSON Web Tokens (JWTs)](https://jwt.io/).